 If you require any further information about the consultation please contact us by email at [email protected]

-A Cambridgeshire drug and alcohol joint needs assessment was carried out in 2015/16, if you would like to read the findings, both the Executive Summary and the full report can be found here.
+A Cambridgeshire drug and alcohol joint needs assessment was carried out in 2015/16, if you would like to read the findings, both the Executive Summary and the full report can be found on the Cambridgeshire Insight website.